opencv/opencv/modules/gpu/doc/feature_detection_and_description.rst

     :param distance: The output single-row ``CV_32FC1`` matrix that contains the best distance for each query.
 If some query descriptors are masked out in ``maskCollection``  , it contains ``FLT_MAX``.

     :param maskCollection: ``GpuMat``  containing a set of masks.
-It can be obtained from  ``std::vector<GpuMat>``  by  ?? or it may contain  a user-defined mask set.
+It can be obtained from  ``std::vector<GpuMat>``  by  :cpp:func:`gpu::BruteForceMatcher_GPU::makeGpuCollection` or it may contain  a user-defined mask set.
 This is an empty matrix or one-row matrix where each element is a  ``PtrStep``  that points to one mask.

 .. index:: gpu::BruteForceMatcher_GPU::makeGpuCollection